Hercules Capital, Inc. (HTGC) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 10, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Hercules Capital, Inc. ("Hercules Capital" or the "Company") (NYSE: HTGC) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 15, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Hercules Capital, Inc. ("Hercules Capital" or the "Company") (NYSE: HTGC).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN HERCULES CAPITAL, INC. (HTGC), CLICK HERE BEFORE MAY 19, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR HERCULES INVESTMENTS, CLICK HERE BEFORE MAY 19, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?